-The ‘Power’ in a Prenup
+The Advantages of a Prenup

 Why are prenups so powerful?
 They allow couples to control how their assets are divided upon divorce and they allow spouses to deviate from Nevada’s 50/50 community property laws.
 In other words, prenups can determine what property is marital or community property, what property remains sole property (which is not subject to division in a divorce), and what provisions will be made in the event of a breakup down the road.

 Other reasons that you should consider to get a prenup include:

 - Finances - they allow for a deep examination of each person's accounts, debts, and assets.
 They help open discussions about the foundations of the marriage.